BNH440/sorting-algorithm-visualizer/README.md

 # Sorting Algorithm Visualizer

-I built this sorting algorithm visualizer for my 2023 AP Computer Science Principles AP Test Project.
+I built this sorting algorithm visualizer in Rust which shows a few sorting methods including: Selection, Insertion, and Bubble Sort.

 Note: Looks best with 133x25 terminal size